Axway/amplify-central/content/en/docs/manage_product_foundry/foundry_integrate_cli_api.md

 {{% alert title="Warning" color="warning"%}}This action cannot be reversed.{{% /alert %}}

-In order to prepare the product for removall, you should run the previous command 2 times:
+To prepare the product for removal, run the previous command two times:

 * first time: replace NEW STATE with `deprecated`
 * second time: replace NEW STATE with `archived`